Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 15. create student-grade-edit for edit functionality
 16. create pass.php in teacher folder for change password functionality
 17. create teacher-change in req/teacher to handle password change
+18. add student-grade-search in Teacher folder for search functionality